-Part 1: List all foster children and the school name for each child.
-Check the "Foster Child" box for each foster child.

-Part 4: Sign the form.
-The last four digits of a Social Security Number are not necessary.

-Part 5 & 6: Contact Information, and Children's Racial and Ethnic Identities: Answer these questions if you choose to.
+- Part 1: List all foster children and the school name for each child.
+Check the "Foster Child" box for each foster child. - Part 2: Skip this part. - Part 3: Skip this part. - Part 4: Sign the form.
+The last four digits of a Social Security Number are not necessary. - Part 5 & 6: Contact Information, and Children's Racial and Ethnic Identities: Answer these questions if you choose to.
 (Optional)